nix-community/cache-nix-action/README.md

 If you are using a `self-hosted` Windows runner, `GNU tar` and `zstd` are required for [Cross-OS caching](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#cross-os-cache) to work.
 They are also recommended to be installed in general so the performance is on par with `hosted` Windows runners.

-### Inputs

-- `primary-key` - An explicit key for a cache entry.
-See [creating a cache key](#creating-a-cache-key).
-- `paths` - A list of files, directories, and wildcard patterns to cache and restore.
-See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
-- `restore-keys` - An ordered multiline string listing the prefix-matched keys, that are used for restoring stale cache if no cache hit occurred for `primary-key`.
-- `enableCrossOsArchive` - An optional boolean when enabled, allows Windows runners to save or restore caches that can be restored or saved respectively on other platforms.
-Default: `false`
-- `fail-on-cache-miss` - Fail the workflow if cache entry is not found.
-Default: `false`
-- `lookup-only` - If true, only checks if cache entry exists and skips download.
-Does not change save cache behavior.
-Default: `false`

 #### Environment Variables

 - `SEGMENT_DOWNLOAD_TIMEOUT_MINS` - Segment download timeout (in minutes, default `10`) to abort download of the segment if not completed in the defined number of minutes.
 [Read more](https://github.com/actions/cache/blob/main/tips-and-workarounds.md#cache-segment-restore-timeout)

 ### Outputs

-- `hit-primary-key` - A string value to indicate an exact match was found for the key.
-  - If there's a cache hit, this will be 'true' or 'false' to indicate if there's an exact match for `primary-key`.
-  - If there's a cache miss, this will be an empty string.

 See [Skipping steps based on hit-primary-key](#skipping-steps-based-on-hit-primary-key) for info on using this output